mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/bristle_engine.rst

     .. image:: /images/en/Krita-tutorial7-B.I.3-2.png

     .. warning::
         Be aware that this feature is a bit buggy though.
-It's Supposed to take the color from the current layer, but some buggy behavior causes it to often use the last layer you've painted on (with a non-Bristle brush?) as source.
+It's supposed to take the color from the current layer, but some buggy behavior causes it to often use the last layer you've painted on (with a non-Bristle brush?) as source.
 To avoid these weird behaviors, stick to just one layer, or paint something on the current active layer first with another brush (such as a Pixel brush).

 Weighted saturation.
     Works by modifying the saturation with the following: